this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 notebook: interactive analysis#

-napari makes such interactive analyses easy because of it’s easy coupling with Python and Scientific Python ecosystem, including tools like numpy and scikit-image.
+napari makes such interactive analyses easy because of its easy coupling with Python and the Scientific Python ecosystem, including tools like numpy and scikit-image.

 Setup#